jamesgodwin/breath/README.md

 ### Development Guidelines

 - Follow the existing code style and component patterns
-- Test audio and haptic features on actual mobile devices
 - Maintain the precise timing system when modifying breath logic
 - Use existing Tailwind classes and custom CSS variables
 - Update this README if adding new features